All Episodes

 We need to raise the minimum wage.

-And people go, yeah, yeah, it's really not people can't live on $10 an hour.
+And people go, yeah, yeah, it's really not.

 Then you explain to people why the minimum wage actually causes unemployment and you lose them.

-And it's from many, many moons ago, back when Charlie parted his hair on the side and there was a lot of it.
+Back when Charlie parted his hair on the side and there was a lot of it.

-I mean, his hair was so odd looking, I didn't recognize that it was Charlie until I took a second and third look at it.
+I mean, his hair was so odd-looking, I didn't recognize that it was Charlie until I took a second and third look at it.

 And I still wasn't sure until he opened his mouth and started responding to Dr. Friedman.